icatcherplus/icatcher_plus/README.md

 `conda activate env`

-### Step 3: Download the latest network model & weights file
+### Step 3: Download the neural network model & weight files

 iCatcher+ relies on some neural-network model files to work (or reproduce experiments).

-Please download all files from [here](https://www.cs.tau.ac.il/~yotamerel/icatcher+/icatcher+_models.zip) and place them in the models directory.
+Please download all files from [here](https://osf.io/ycju8/download) and place them in the reproduce/models directory.

 # Running iCatcher+